-The EAF gives financial help to eligible people with disability and mental health condition and employers to buy work related modifications and services.
-The EAF is available to people with disability who are about to start a job or who are currently working, as well as people who need help to find and prepare for a job.
-It is also available to people with disability who are self-employed, and jobseekers who need Auslan assistance, or special work equipment to look for and prepare for a job.
+The EAF gives financial help to eligible people with disability and mental health conditions and employers to buy work related modifications, equipment, Auslan services and workplace assistance and support services.
+The EAF is available to eligible people with disability who are about to start a job, are self-employed or who are currently working.
+It is also available to people with disability who need Auslan assistance or special work equipment to look for and prepare for a job.

 The EAF could help to buy work related modifications and services like: